 - "a."
-Vendor's Local Travel by Vehicle (1401) for vendor or staff travel to defendants'/person under supervision' homes or employment, medical appointments or for other contract-related travel authorized and approved in advance by the CO and conforming with the following: - (1) Reimbursement at actual price. - (2) Documentation of the number of miles traveled (e.g. web based mapping print-out) submitted with the invoice. - "b."
+Vendor's Local Travel by Vehicle (1401) for vendor or staff travel to defendants'/person under supervision' homes or employment, medical appointments or for other contract-related travel authorized and approved in advance by the USPO/USPSO and conforming with the following: - (1) Reimbursement at actual price as established in the Judiciary Travel Regulations - (2) Documentation of the number of miles traveled (e.g. web based mapping print-out) submitted with the invoice. - "b."
 Vendor's Local Travel by Common Carrier (1402) for vendor travel to provide services to defendants/persons under supervision.
 The vendor shall utilize the most-economical travel method available.
-Note: the vendor is not authorized to utilize government travel rates. - (1) Any such travel must first be authorized by the CO to include the type of travel: train, bus, lowest airfare possible, and must utilize most-economical travel method and provide evidence of the same; - (2) Reimbursement at actual price based on documentation of receipt(s) provided with invoice.
+Note: the vendor is not authorized to utilize government travel rates. - (1) Any such travel must first be authorized by the USPO/USPSO to include the type of travel: train, bus, lowest airfare possible, and must utilize most-economical travel method and provide evidence of the same; - (2) Reimbursement at actual price based on documentation of receipt(s) provided with invoice.